Analyzing critical legal trends and developments across data, cyber, AI and digital regulations from around the world and beyond borders

 Author

 Alysha Preston is an associate in the Firm’s Intellectual Property Practice Group.
 Alysha counsels domestic and multinational companies in navigating complex issues involving intellectual property and technology transactions, including in mergers and acquisitions.
-Alysha has been recognized by Super Lawyers and selected to the 2020 and 2021 New York Metro Rising Star list for Intellectual Property.
+Alysha has been recognized by Super Lawyers and selected to the New York Metro Rising Star list for Intellectual Property for the years 2020 through 2024.
 Alysha also served as co-chair of the New York office’s Diversity and Inclusion Committee.